Republic of Slowjamastan

 The Republic of Slowjamastan (Note: Officially the United Territories of the Sovereign Nation of the People's Republic of Slowjamastan.) is a micronation located within Imperial County, Southern California, United States.
 Founded on December 1, 2021, by slow jam DJ Randy Williams, Slowjamastan is located on an empty plot of desert land along State Route 78.
-A micronation is a political entity that claims independence and mimics acts of sovereignty as if it were a sovereign state, but lacks any legal recognition.

 Although Slowjamastan has no structures, located on the plot of land is a large border sign by the highway, a border control post and an open desk that serves as the Williams' office—the self-proclaimed sultan of the micronation.
 He founded Slowjamastan following a visit to Molossia, another micronation located in Dayton, Nevada, in August 2021, and purchased the plot of land in October for US$19,000.
+The republic is divided into several states, such as: Dublândia, Bucksylvania and the Queendom of Hotdamnastan.
+Slowjamastan also has a national anthem: Slowjamastan (I Think It's Going to Be an Awesome Place).